kubesphere/website/content/en/docs/application-store/_index.md

 ### [Deploy GitLab on KubeSphere](../application-store/external-apps/gitlab-app/)

-Learn how to deploy GitLab through an app repository and access its service.
+Learn how to deploy GitLab on KubeSphere and access its service.

 ### [Deploy TiDB Operator and a TiDB Cluster on KubeSphere](../application-store/external-apps/deploy-tidb/)